lwilletts/fyre/README.md

 [wmutils/opt](https://github.com/wildefyr/opt) which allows the use of middle mouse click to focus a window.

-To install, make xwait.c, and then add the directory to your path or move the executables a directory in your shells path.
-The config file is read from ~/.fyrerc.
+To install, compile xwait.c, and then add the directory to your path or move the executables a directory in your shells path.
+The config file is read from ~/.config/fyre/fyrerc.
 I've included an example fyrerc in the repository.
-Without this, most of the scripts will not work.
+Without this, most of the scripts will not work, but are still free to be adapted.

 Some optional dependancies that you might find interesting:

-- mksh - The fastest shell I've tried and I recommend you install this so detection.sh/tile.sh feel very responsive.
+- mksh - The fastest shell I've tried and I recommend you install this so winopen.sh/tile.sh feel very responsive.
 All bangs are also #!/bin/mksh by default.
 - xorg-xinput
 - transset-df